ScHARR Information Governance

 Working away from University premises and/or with mobile devices introduces additional risks, for example devices may be lost, damaged or stolen.
 Without appropriate protection this could result in the loss or inappropriate disclosure of risk-bearing data.
 Each member of ScHARR has a responsibility to protect risk-bearing information and the systems they use to store, process or access that information.
 Each member of ScHARR should be aware of the risks involved and take measures to safeguard the data.
 Losses of confidential data are viewed very seriously by the Information Commissioner’s Office and the University, and may result in consequences such as disciplinary procedures, civil court actions and criminal charges.

 It is expected that most staff, the majority of the time, will work within the University environment.
 Remote working involving risk-bearing data should only be carried out when all of the following criteria are satisfied:

-- that alternative means of working have been explored
+- alternative means of working have been explored

-- there should be an important operational or business reason to handle the information this way
+- there is an operational or business reason to handle the information this way

-- that you have the authority to do so
+- the individual has the authority to do so

-- the information must be protected using an approved encryption system.
+- the information is protected using an approved encryption system.

 Written authorisation must be given by line managers who must maintain a record of permissions granted.